 - Only diesel vehicles are allowed in Zone 1.

 - Remember that the GBT isn’t the only instrument on site; we have many projects sharing our facility.
 Hence, coordinating with the GBT observation schedule does not protect other research; please be considerate.

-In Zone 2, the laboratory, housing, and visitor facilities where you are staying, we differentiate between intentional radiators and unintentional radiators.
+In Zone 2, the laboratory, housing, and visitor facilities, we differentiate between intentional radiators and unintentional radiators.
 An intentional radiator is any electronic device that intentionally transmits radio waves.
 All intentional radiators except for a select list of coordinated devices which are absolutely necessary for safety (the 43 MHz site radios, for instance) are strictly prohibited in Zone 2.
 Prohibited devices include cordless telephones, and wireless networking devices.
 A good rule of thumb is, if it uses RF energy to communicate, it almost certainly exceeds the ITU-R RA.769 limit, and we ask that you please don’t use it here.
 With regard to unintentional radiators, such as your laptop without its wireless card, we request that you use them as needed, and power them off when not in use.
 Certain unintentional radiators in Zone 2, particularly those that have particularly strong emissions, such as microwave ovens, and those that need to be powered on 24/7, such as the network servers, are confined to shielded rooms or shielded enclosures.
 Employees who live in observatory housing are bound to these regulations by a clause in the housing lease.
 As a visitor, all you need to remember for Zone 2 is:

 - Intentional radiators are prohibited, please leave them at home or powered off and in your car.

 - Use electronic equipment as necessary, but please power it off when you’re not using it.